-For many vegetable gardeners it's tradition to till or turn over soil to prepare garden beds for planting.
-There are also newer methods for creating healthy soil for vegetable plants.
+For many vegetable gardeners, it's tradition to till or turn over the soil to prepare garden beds for planting.
+There are also newer, alternative methods for creating healthy soil for vegetable plants.
 Decide which works best for you!

 Standout evergreens color a winter garden when all is brown or grey.
 See what else they can do for your yard.
 I've included tips on caring for cut and live Christmas trees too.